Vilangu (TV series): Reception

 The series opened to extreme positive reviews.
 Vignesh Madhu of Cinema Express rated the series with 3/5 stars, stating that, "The word Vilangu is an apt title for a series which is about cops as well as a deceitful man, who hides a beast in him.
 Leaving aside the horrifying violence, the convenient plot points, and the insipid 'family' scenes, Vilangu makes for a compelling watch."
 Behindwoods gave a rating of 3 out on 5 and wrote, "Strong performances from Vemal and Bala Saravanan, Ajesh's music and Prasanth's clever writing together propel Vilangu to a must watch zone."
 The News Minute wrote, "Vilangu makes for a gripping watch because it downplays its surprises intelligently, and doesn’t fall back on flashy, unrealistic reveals that revolve around a hero cop (the background score, too, is committed to the plot and not Paruthi).
 It’s a cat and mouse game where we aren’t sure until the end who is the cat and who is the mouse.
 Well played."
 OTTplay.com rated the series with 3.5/5 stars, called the series an edge-of-the-seat thriller.
 Binged.com gave a rating of 6.25 out on 10 and wrote the film as Slow Paced But Engaging Police Procedural Thriller.
 Galatta said "Vilangu is truly a comeback of sorts for Vemal and director Prasanth Pandiyaraj!" and rated the series 3/5 stars.

+Home media

+The satellite rights was purchased by Zee Tamil and aired the web series as a special movie presentation on 20 February 2022.